 The leading pictures that can be used as reference for normal pictures shall not use other leading picture or other reference picture from previous GOP as their reference pictures.

-Leading pictures that are not flushed when the first key picture after CRA is received and can be use as reference picture for normal pictures after the CRA is called Undiscardable Leading Pictures (ULPs).
+In this contribution, we refer the leading pictures that are not flushed when the first key picture after CRA is received and can be use as reference picture for normal pictures after the CRA as Undiscardable Leading Pictures (ULPs).
 Figure 2 illustrates an example of ULP concept in which picture 30 is marked as an ULP.
 Normally, picture 30 can have 2 forward reference pictures, which are picture 28 and picture 26, and 1 backward reference picture, which is picture 32.
 However, since an ULP can only refer to other ULPs or a CRA picture, picture 30 shall be encoded without referencing to picture 28 and picture 26.
 However, by doing this, picture 30 can be safely use as reference picture for normal pictures that follow CRA pictures without breaking random access refresh property.

 Figure 2 – Example when picture 30 is marked as ULP